Leah31115/cardamine_amara_genome_analysis/README.md

 sed -i "s/$/.t1/" hap2.bed
 ```

-Thank you Laura Dean for sharing the genespace code and script.
+GENESPACE code and script provided by Laura Dean and adapted by Leah Ellis.

 #### OrthoFinder
 See [here](#genome-visualisation) to set up a samtools conda environment and run the [samtool.sh](https://github.com/Leah31115/cardamine_amara_genome_analysis/blob/main/samtools.sh) script if you haven't already done so.
 The filtered file outputs from the samtool.sh script are supplied to the [Orthofinder](https://github.com/davidemms/OrthoFinder) version 2.5.5 tool to identify *C. amara* orthologues within the chromosomes of interest and BOIs (Emms and Kelly, 2019).
 Create a conda environment to install Orthofinder following their [github](https://github.com/davidemms/OrthoFinder?tab=readme-ov-file#installing-orthofinder-on-linux) instruction.
 To run OrthoFinder, you supply a directory containing both the *C. amara* haplome protein fasta file (which can be generated [here](#translate-genome)) and the *A. thaliana* proteome text file.
-Since our focus is on hap1_rl5 BOI and hap2_rl2_BOI, we supplied the protein fasta files of these regions only.
-However, the tool is not limited to these areas and you can supply other protein fasta files suited to your interests.
+Since our focus is on haplome 1 chromosome 5 BOI and haplome 2 chromosome 2 BOI, we supplied the protein fasta files of these regions only.
+However, the tool is not limited to these areas and you can supply other protein fasta files suited to your interests if desired.
 Set up the OrthoFinder input directories by copying the necessary data to these individual directories by using the following commands.

 ```bash
 mkdir orthofinder